 This is not the case at all.
 They may include bands as an addition to general conditioning, but the bulk of their training is done with iron and gravity.

-However, if you only plan for a moderate increase in strength and hypertrophy coupled with more flexibility, coordination, fat loss and increased stamina, elastic bands do well the job.
+However, if you only plan for a moderate increase in strength and hypertrophy coupled with more flexibility, coordination, fat loss, and increased stamina, the BodyBoss Home Gym stands up well to the job.

 BodyBoss Home Gym 2.0 Workouts